 To receive Disability Insurance Benefits you must have

-have earned a minimum amount per quarter.
-This time
+earned a minimum amount per quarter.
+This time period is

-period is measured backward from the alleged date of
+measured backward from the alleged date of onset of your

-onset of your disability, but does not go further back
+disability, but does not go further back than when you

-per month depending upon how much and for how long a
+month depending upon how much and for how long a person

 Dependents of a disabled worker can receive